Fistulas

 • Causes of a fistula

-It’s not yet fully understood what causes fistulas, but certain genes and gut bacteria may play a role in their development.
+Experts do not fully understand what causes fistulas.
+Certain genes and gut bacteria may play a role.
 If you have Crohn’s, the cells involved in healing may not work as they should.
+It is not your fault if a fistula develops.

 • Another loop of bowel